GlobalTechSoftwareSolution/hrms_notification/README.md

 - `GET /api/accounts/list_releaved/` - List resigned employees
 - `GET /api/accounts/get_releaved/<id>/` - Get resigned employee details

+## 🔒 Security Best Practices

+### Environment Variables
+All sensitive configuration should be stored in environment variables and **never committed to version control**.
+Use the `.env.template` file as a reference for required variables.

+### Sensitive Files
+- `.env` - Contains all secrets and should be in `.gitignore`
+- `firebase-service-account.json` - Firebase credentials should be stored securely

+### Production Deployment
+For production, store sensitive files outside the project directory and reference them with absolute paths.

 ## 🚀 Deployment

 ### Prerequisites